munificent/craftinginterpreters/book/optimization.md

 Another thing this benchmark is careful to do is *use* the result of the code it executes.
-By calculating a rolling sum and printing the result, we ensure the VM *must* execute all that code.
+By calculating a rolling sum and printing the result, we ensure the VM *must* execute all that Lox code.
 This is an important habit.
 Unlike our simple Lox VM, many compilers do aggressive dead code elimination and are smart enough to discard a computation whose result is never used.

 Many a programming language hacker has been impressed by the blazing performance of a VM on some benchmark, only to realize that it's because the compiler